jindalabhinav/DesignPatterns/src/Structural/Facade/README.md

 }
 ```

 Such a simple task consists of a lot of such steps.
-All these methods wherever we implement them might be in different class.
+All these methods wherever we implement them might be in different classes.

 - Inventory Service
 - Payment Service

 OrderManagement will have to depend on all such classes, and it's becoming a monster method.
-Violates SRP & OCP.
+Violating SRP & OCP.

 ```Java
 class OrderManagement {